 Just as the Chief was beginning his address, several people at the back of the room stood up waving a five-metre banner and loudly chanting, “no more logging?”
 They were vehemently opposed to all logging in the National Forest.

 Many people will see one side of the argument or other.
-Either you are opposed to logging because you believe it is damaging to the environment (and in some cases irresponsible logging is detrimental), or you support logging (in spite of some ecological damage) because forest products are made from renewable resources and provide jobs for timber-dependent communities.
+Either you are opposed to logging because you believe it is damaging to the environment (and in some cases irresponsible logging is detrimental), or you support logging (despite some ecological damage) because forest products are made from renewable resources and provide jobs for timber-dependent communities.

 A more reasonable approach might have been to request a logging ban in a specific location, or during a specific time of year.
 All-or-nothing decisions are rarely tenable.